 It's also possible we'll see the addition of some of the features commonly seen on pro-level controllers such as Microsoft's own Xbox One Elite controller, including back paddles and customisable buttons.
 These are increasingly popular, but they're also probably more than the average gamer needs, so we'd be surprised to see them on the base controller - but expect some sort of DualShock 5 Pro to include them.

-Will the PS5 have built-in VR?
+Will the PS5 offer VR support?

 With the huge success of the PlayStation VR, it's no surprise that the PS5 is likely to include virtual reality support.
 Still, there are some unsettled questions about what exactly that support will look like.